-What is Pine Tar? it’s a substance obtained from pine trees that has been used since ancient times for creating a water repellent, protective barrier on wood.
-Using it is quite a different experience to using modern paint but it offers a number of benefits as a natural wood preservative.
+What is Pine Tar? it’s a substance obtained from pine trees that have been used since ancient times for creating a water repellent, protective barrier on wood.
+Using it is quite a different experience from using modern paint but it offers a number of benefits as a natural wood preservative.

 What is Pine Tar made of?

-Pine tar is a dark, tacky substance produced when heat and pressure is applied to pine wood to decompose it.
-When you use pine tar on the exterior of outbuildings, barns, decks, porches or fences, it creates a stain-like finish.
+Pine tar is a dark, tacky substance produced when heat and pressure are applied to pine wood to decompose it.
+When you use pine tar on the exterior of outbuildings, barns, decks, porches, or fences, it creates a stain-like finish.
 Depending on the species of pine used, tar may have a different color and odor.

 How to use it